-1) CEFR equivalents of foreign language proficiency test scores

-If you select either Spanish or Russian for the foreign language admissions component, you may substitute the written exam, with your respective foreign language proficiency test score converted to its CEFR equivalent.
-You must submit a Certificate of Proficiency showing test score results from one of the foreign language proficiency tests listed above (original only, photocopies not accepted) with application documents or before the start of Academic Exam.
-You will be deemed ineligible for admission if you fail to submit a qualified foreign language Certificate of Proficiency.
-Submitted Certificates of Proficiency will be returned at the time of your interview.

-- Spanish: DELE, Evaluación del Conocimiento de La Lengua Española (Seiken), etc. - Russian: TRKI, etc - 2) If you select Chinese or Korean for the foreign language admissions component, you may substitute the written exam with your respective foreign language proficiency test score converted to its CEFR equivalent listed below.
+- 1) CEFR equivalents of foreign language proficiency test scores - If you select German, Spanish or Russian for the foreign language admission component, you may substitute the written exam with your respective foreign language proficiency test score in any of the following written examinations converted to its CEFR equivalent.
+You must submit a Certificate of Proficiency showing test score results from one of the foreign language proficiency tests listed below (original only, photocopies not accepted) during application or before the start of the Academic Exam.
+The examination date on the certificate should be within two years prior to the day of the Academic Exam.
+You will be deemed ineligible for admission if you fail to submit a foreign language Certificate of Proficiency with a passing score.
+Submitted Certificates of Proficiency will be returned at the time of your interview. - German: Zertfikat Deutsch, Goethe-Zertifikat, TestDaf, TELC, etc. - Spanish: DELE, Evaluación del Conocimiento de La Lengua Española (Seiken), etc. - Russian: TRKI, etc - 2) If you select Chinese or Korean for the foreign language admissions component, you may substitute the written exam with your respective foreign language proficiency test score converted to its CEFR equivalent listed below.
 You must submit the exam results (certificates of proficiency showing test scores of one of the exams listed below) subject to admissions scoring (original Certificates of Proficiency only, no photocopies accepted) during your application period or the day of your first departmental exam (You must pass it before the exam starts.).
 You will be deemed ineligible for admission if you fail to submit a qualified foreign language Certificate of Proficiency eligible for submission, issued within two years of the date you are to take your academic exam.
 The submitted Certificates of Proficiency will be returned at the time of your interview.

-- Chinese: Chinese Proficiency Test (HSK) - Korean: TOPIK II, Korean Language Proficiency Test - 3) Scores of foreign language proficiency tests with CEFR score equivalents are converted to a score for the foreign language component of graduate school admissions based on the table below.
+• Chinese: Chinese Proficiency Test (HSK)

+• Korean: TOPIK II, Korean Language Proficiency Test

+3) Scores of foreign language proficiency tests with CEFR score equivalents are converted to a score for the foreign language component of graduate school admissions based on the table below.